Loganberry: Cultivation

 Loganberry plants are sturdy and more disease- and frost-resistant than many other berries.
-However, they are not very popular with commercial growers due to several problems which increase labor costs, since the plants tend to be thorny and the berries are often hidden by the leaves.
-Additionally, berries of varying maturity may grow on a single plant, making it difficult to completely harvest each plant.
-Loganberries are therefore more commonly grown in household gardens.
+They are not very popular with commercial growers, though, due to several problems that increase labor costs: The plants tend to be thorny; the berries are often hidden by the leaves; and berries of varying maturity may grow on a single plant, making harvesting more complicated and less efficient, so loganberries are more commonly grown in household gardens.

-A loganberry bush usually produces about ten canes (vines).
+A loganberry bush usually produces about 10 canes (vines).
 The canes are not as upright as its raspberry parent, and tend instead to vine more like its blackberry parent.
 Growth can be undisciplined, with the canes growing five or more feet in a year.
 Some gardeners train the canes fanwise along a wall or a wire frame.
-Old canes die after their second year, and should be cut away as they can become diseased, and also hinder harvesting.
+Old canes die after their second year and should be cut away; they can become diseased, and they also hinder harvesting from newer growth.

 The loganberry fruits earlier than its blackberry parent.
-Fruit is produced for about two months, generally from midsummer until mid-autumn, with a plant at a given time mid-season bearing fruit in different stages, from blossom to maturity.
+Fruit is produced for about two months, generally from midsummer until midautumn, with a plant at a given time mid-season bearing fruit in different stages, from blossom to maturity.
 The berries are generally harvested when they are a deep purple color, rather than red.
-Each bush can produce 7 kg to 8 kg (15 lb to 18 lb) of fruit a year.
-Plants continue to fruit for around 15 years, and can also self-propagate.
+Each bush can produce 7 to 8 kg of fruit a year.
+Plants continue to fruit for around 15 years and can also self-propagate.

 The cultivar 'Ly 654' has gained the Royal Horticultural Society's Award of Garden Merit.

 Uses

-Loganberries are consumed fresh, or used for juice or in jams, pies, crumbles, fruit syrups, and country wines.
+Loganberries are consumed fresh or used for juice or in jams, pies, crumbles, fruit syrups, and country wines.

-In the UK, fresh or canned (tinned) loganberries are often paired with English Sherry trifle, or their juice (or syrup) paired with the sherry.
+In the UK, fresh or canned (tinned) loganberries are often paired with English sherry trifle, or their juice (or syrup) paired with the sherry.

 Loganberry is a popular beverage flavoring in Western New York and parts of Southern Ontario, beginning there as a drink sold at Crystal Beach Park in Crystal Beach, Ontario.
-Even though the park has long been closed down, several companies still sell varieties of loganberry drinks through stores throughout the area, which are sold at several local fast-food franchises such as Mighty Taco in Buffalo, Sport of Kings Restaurant in Batavia, New York as well as at supermarkets.
-There are also milkshakes flavored with loganberry syrup.
+Though the park has long been closed down, several companies still sell varieties of loganberry drinks through stores throughout the area, which are sold at several local fast-food franchises such as Mighty Taco in Buffalo, Sport of Kings Restaurant in Batavia, New York, as well as at supermarkets.
+Also, milkshakes are flavored with loganberry syrup.